MithamoMorgan/Automotive-Insights-Hub/README.md

 ## Introduction
 Welcome to the Automotive Insights Hub your gateway to unraveling the mysteries of the Kenyan automotive industry.
 In this digital realm, I harness the power of data to uncover trends, make discoveries and drive informed decisions.
+## Objective
+The objective of this analysis is to investigate the pricing patterns of cars in Kenya across various brands and models.
+By thoroughly analyzing data on car prices, models, and brands, this study aims to offer valuable insights that can empower consumers to make well-informed purchasing decisions.
+Additionally, this analysis seeks to identify market trends and price variations to aid dealers in strategic planning and competitive positioning.
 ## Tools
 1.Python: Webscraping,Data Cleaning and exploratory data analysis(EDA).</br>
 2.SQL: Exploratory data analysis(EDA).</br>